Chiral supersolid and dissipative time crystal in Rydberg-dressed Bose-Einstein condensates with Raman-induced spin-orbit coupling: Results and discussion

-Next, we study the case of Raman-induced SOC, i.e., the case of nonzero $\Omega_{R}$.
-Intriguingly, we obtain a chiral supersolid phase by using the Raman-induced SOC with the equilibrium Rydberg interactions as shown in Fig. 1(b).
+Next, we study the case of Raman-induced SOC ($\Omega _{R}\neq0$).
+Intriguingly, we obtain a chiral supersolid phase by applying the Raman-induced SOC and the equilibrium Rydberg interactions as shown in Fig. 1(b).
 By comparison, the two spin components in this quantum phase are separated along the radial direction in each unit cell possessing a clockwise circulation, where component 2 is located in the center and surrounded by component 1.
 In the meantime, the antivortices in component 2 disappear, while all the phase defects in component 1 become visible vortices and constitute a triangular vortex lattice containing local and global circulating particle currents.
 Obviously, the chiral symmetry of the system is broken.
 Furthermore, our computation results demonstrate that the local topological defects in the spin texture in Fig. 1(b) are helical antiskyrmions \cite{Nagaosa} with topological charge $Q=-1$, thus the spin texture in Fig. 1(b) is an exotic helical antiskyrmion lattice, where the spin Neel domain wall spontaneously vanishes.
 These results indicate that the Raman laser leads to the reversal of certain local spin structures.
-Compared with Ref. \cite{Han}, here the novel chiral supersolid phase with helical antiskyrmion lattice can be created in two-component BECs with Raman-induced SOC and balanced Rydberg interactions in a harmonic trap, merely by adjusting the Raman coupling strength.
-Therefore the present system is more approach to the actual harmonic-trapped BEC system and relatively easier to achieve.
+Compared with Ref. \cite{Han}, here the novel chiral supersolid phase with helical antiskyrmion lattice can be created in two-component BECs with Raman-induced SOC and balanced Rydberg interactions in a harmonic trap, by adjusting the Raman coupling strength.
+In this sense, the present system is approach to an actual harmonic-trapped BEC system and may be relatively easy to achieve.